rega-cev/virulign-tutorial/test1.md

 145 times the K103N mutation.
-This number matches exactly the mutation frequencies obtained using the Stanford HIVdb pipeline that was used in the study of Chaplin et al., supporting the confidence of VIRULIGN to retrieve accurate alignments.\
+This number matches exactly the mutation frequencies obtained using the Stanford HIVdb pipeline that was used in the study of Chaplin et al., supporting the confidence of VIRULIGN to retrieve accurate alignments.

 For comparison purposes, we also constructed a MSA of this set of sequences with VIRULIGN and with MAFFT, and subsequently trimmed to the first position of RT.
-Figure \[fig:chaplin\] provides a visual inspection of the two constructed alignments, and an illustration of the codon-awareness of VIRULIGN.
+Figure below provides a visual inspection of the two constructed alignments, and an illustration of the codon-awareness of VIRULIGN.
 It can be seen that insertions cause frameshifts and the inclusion of stop codons in the MAFFT alignment,